mattymo18/BIOS-611-ProJ-1/README.md

 Then connect to the machine on port 8787.

 ### Rshiny Application
-Top run the application use:
+To run the application use:

     > docker run -v `pwd`:/home/rstudio -e PASSWORD=mypass -p 8787:8787 -p 8788:8788 -t project-env